Skip Breadcrumb and go to Article Content

 • Prenatal genetics

 • You will meet with a genetic counsellor and/or a geneticist (physician).
+Sometimes, you may meet with a genetic assistant for your first appointment.

-• A physical exam may be performed.
+• A physical exam may or may not be performed.

 • Plan for the management of your health care needs.

-• Obtain a referral to other specialists.
+• Obtain referral(s) to other specialists when appropriate.

 Contact Us